Sectaurs: Comic

+Nine mini-comics were included with Sectaurs toys in 1984.
 Marvel Comics published an eight-issue series from 1985 to 1986.
 All of the stories were written by Bill Mantlo.
 Mark Texeira drew the first two issues and Steve Geiger drew issues 3-8.
+Marvel UK released a Sectaurs Summer Special in June 1986.

+Oni Press published a three-issue miniseries in 2024.
+It is part of the NacelleVerse.

 Kickstarter campaign

 A Kickstarter campaign started in 2018 to restart the franchise.